 This case blog follows the mystery of Oiva’s dry nose.
-At the moment it is suspected to be caused by an autoimmunediseace called Discoid Lupus Erythematosus (DLE).
+Well, not a mystery anymore.
+It’s an autoimmunediseace called Discoid Lupus Erythematosus (DLE).

 In winter 2021 I noticed that Oiva’s nose seemed a little dry.
 There was nothing alarming, so I decided to follow and see what happens.
 He’s been a very active and happy veteran, turning 9 years in April.

 Oiva’s nose is getting worse.
 It’s gotten dryer, and has 2 laserations.
 Vet appointment ahead!
 As the symptoms are strongly referring to DLE a biopsy will be needed.